alanmitchell/bmon-website/guide/intro.md

 ---

-*This site is best viewed with the Chrome web browser.*
+*This site is best viewed with the Google Chrome or Microsoft Edge web browsers.*

 ## Acknowledgements
 {: #acknowledgements}